Moments in Time: Worb, Switzerland

 Ahhh, but to then look up…to look up and out.

 To be simultaneously reminded just how small I am.
-To be reminded that there was something more extensive and more beautiful beyond the narrow confines of my ego and self.
+I was reminded that there was something more extensive and more beautiful beyond the narrow confines of my ego and self.
 A reminder that I was a part of something bigger than me, a minor actor in the great theodrama of truth.
 It was a great reminder that I was in the world but not of the world.
 And ultimately, my life is not about me.
 So, in other words, get over myself.

 To this day, I still think of that bench.
 I think of sitting there, and I succumb to the same paradoxical truth.
 A truth that I hope that you have enjoyed with me all on this small bench in Worb, Switzerland.